May 9, 2022 marked the 100th anniversary of Flunk Day that students celebrated by sliding down an inflatable ...

 What have you been up to since graduating?

 I now live in a very large, 20 million-person city—Mumbai.
 I have always been interested in the field of environmental science and knew I wanted it as a career.

-I did that and other volunteer work surrounding local foods and future scenarios for children in southeastern India for four years, then I did a one-year Master’s program at King's College in London.
+I did that and other consulting work surrounding local foods and future scenarios for children in South Asia for four years, then I did a one-year Master’s program at King's College in London.
 It was a very different experience than Knox.
-Interestingly, though, when I visited Palestine for coursework, I reconnected with someone from Knox, and when they were flying through Bombay, we got to meet at an airport bar.

 After that, I worked in the nonprofit sector, and I’m now freelancing as a sustainability generalist.
 I love being a generalist because the job roles are so diverse, and I enjoy doing all of them.
 Actually, I became a sustainability generalist because of my professors.

 Is there anyone in particular who contributed to your Knox experience?
 How?